gisu777/datasciencecoursera/README.md

 # datasciencecoursera
-This is a repository for studying data science.
+This is a repository to study data science.